-- It’s very far away from San Jose (7-8 hours by bus)
+- Distance from San Jose (7-8 hours by bus)

 - Difficult to get to (paved and unpaved roads)

-- No one in Fila Naranjo speaks English
+- No one in the community speaks English

-- Lack of online presence / marketing plan
+- Lack of online presence / marketing / technical skills

 - Rains daily during winter season (May – November)

-As you can see, there are a lot of strengths, but also a lot of big and challenging weaknesses that can’t be overlooked.
-But with a greater understanding of where these weaknesses and strengths lie, the women’s group can begin implementing projects and plans that mitigate the shortcomings and amplify their assets.
+As you can see, there are a lot of strengths, but also a lot of big challenges.
+But with a greater understanding of where the strengths and weaknesses lie, the women’s group can begin implementing projects and plans that mitigate the shortcomings and amplify their assets.

 So where do I, the Peace Corps Volunteer come in?

 - Help the group set small, attainable goals